CyberSecuriTim/osticket-installation/README.md

 <h2>

-  LASTLY, If you would like a step-by-step procedure on how to configure your osTicket portal post-installation feel free visit my other github repository [here](https://github.com/CyberSecuriTim/osticket-post-install-config).
+  LASTLY, If you would like a step-by-step procedure on how to configure your osTicket portal post-installation feel free to visit my other GitHub repository [here](https://github.com/CyberSecuriTim/osticket-post-install-config).

 </h2>

   <h3>

-  - PS: If you ever wanted to take a temporary break and save a bit of the money you must spend to have your computing resources hosted in Azure you can stop/deallocate your VM within the Azure portal.
+  - PS: If you ever wanted to take a temporary break and reduce the cost incurred to have your computing resources hosted in Azure you can stop/deallocate your VM within the Azure portal.
-     - Within the [Azure portal](https://azure.portal.com) home page select or search for "Virtual Machines"
+     - From the [Azure portal's](https://portal.azure.com) home page select or search for "Virtual Machines"
      - Then select the VM that you created for the osTicket lab and select "Stop" then confirm your selection.

    ![image](https://github.com/user-attachments/assets/f69f2e4f-4954-4976-a285-71bef8b78b86)